chadbaldwin/chadbaldwin.github.io/_posts/2022-04-04-powershell-monitoring-log-files.md

 If you actually read this giant blog post and are bothering to read my final thoughts section...I applaud and thank you.
 Obviously there are a lot of tools out there that would probably make this easier.
 There's also a lot of tools that may be better suited for scanning, searching and filtering large text files.
 My personal favorite is ripgrep, and I hope to write a post about it one day.

 That said, I feel it's good to learn how to do things the long way.
-You won't always have access to your fancy GUI's and CLI tools, and you may have to deal with what you've got at hand.
+You won't always have access to your fancy GUIs and CLI tools, and you may have to deal with what you've got at hand.

 I'd love to hear feed back on what you think, along with any tips and tricks you might have on this topic as well.